mockaroo/mockaroo-enterprise/README.md

 Create an Amazon S3 bucket.
 You'll configure the name as an environment variable later.
 In order for Mockaroo to upload files to this bucket, you can either configure AWS_ACCESS_KEY and AWS_SECRET_KEY environment variables (See "App Container" below), or assign an IAM role to the EC2 instance(s) on which Mockaroo run that can write to the S3 bucket.
 Here a guide that describes how to do this: [Enable S3 access from EC2 by IAM role](https://cloud-gc.readthedocs.io/en/latest/chapter03_advanced-tutorial/iam-role.html)

+### Amazon SES for Email

+Mockaroo sends emails when users need to reset their password or have a file ready to download.
+We recommend you use Amazon SES to send emails.
+To set up SES:

+1. Under Identity Management > Domains, add the domain on which Mockaroo will be hosted.
+You will later set this as the MOCKAROO_DOMAIN environment variables.
+2. Under Identity Management > Emails, add a "no-reply@(your domain)" email address.
+3. Under Email Sending > SMTP Settings, create your SMTP credentials.
+You will use these to set the MAIL_HOST, MAIL_USERNAME, and MAIL_PASSWORD environment variables.

 ### Redis Docker Image